-These delicious gluten-free buckwheat crackers are a 1-bowl recipe as simple as mix-and-bake without chilling the dough!
-They are flaky, flavorful, and perfect for a wholesome snack.
+These delicious gluten-free Buckwheat Crackers are a 1-bowl recipe as simple as mix-and-bake without chilling the dough!
+They are flaky, flavorful, and perfect for a wholesome snack just like my hearty buckwheat focaccia.

 Jump to: